jeroenterheerdt/HAsmartirrigation/README.md

 #### MAPPINGS
 For sensor configuration take care to make sure the unit the component expects is the same as your sensor provides.

-**Multi-zone support**: For irrigation systems that have multiple zones which you want to run in series (one after the other or indepedenly), one zone must be created in each case.
+**Multi-zone support**: For irrigation systems that have multiple zones which you want to run in series (one after the other or independently), one zone must be created in each case.
 Of course, the configuration should be done for each zone, including the area the zone covers and the corresponding settings.

  > **If you want to go back and change your settings afterwards, you can either update or delete the zone and re-create it.**